When Will ‘Criminal Minds’ Season 12 Be Added To Netflix?

 Wait, What About That CBS Rumor…

 Now, there has been a long-standing rumor that CBS is working on making their shows – such as Criminal Minds – exclusively available on their own streaming platform.
-This, however, has yet to be a fruit bearing rumor.
+This, however, has yet to be a fruit-bearing rumor.
 For now, the chances of this putting a damper on Netflix releasing Criminal Minds Season 12 in five months is pretty slim.

 What’s On Netflix notes there is a slight possibility the release date of Criminal Minds Season 12 could be a week after the finale per the deal the CW – a subsidiary of CBS – recently made with Netflix.